-Did you go a little overboard with the Black Friday deals and holiday shopping?
+Did you go a little overboard this year with your holiday spending?
 Or maybe you celebrated a little too much for New Year’s.
 You may have badly gone over budget and you’re wondering “now what?”
-This article will help you learn how to recover from holiday overspending.
+Find out how to quickly recover from your holiday spending this year.

 Assess The Damage